json-schema-org/community/INFRASTRUCTURE.md

 The main site and the understanding site get deploy previews via Netlify.
 Unfortunately, CloudFlare pages does not offer deployment previews on Pull Requests where the Pull Request comes from a fork of the project (while netlify does, and for free).

-The slack server has a number of bots which feed data into specific channels.
+The Slack server has a number of bots which feed data into specific channels.

 The bot which feeds tweets containing JSON Schema from Twitter to #twitter-mentions channel was created by [Mike Ralphson](https://twitter.com/PermittedSoc).
 We have no access to it, and it currently (as of 2022-05-26) needs to be replaced as it's acting up.